 In 2018 Auspicious Plastic, Megan’s conversational podcast about “precious objects and the stories behind them”, was selected as a finalist in the Frankie ‘Good Stuff’ Awards, in the ‘Writing+ Podcasts’ category.

 Megan has written for many publications and digital platforms, including Double J, .Cent (UK), Frankie, Art Monthly, Guardian Australia, ABC Radio, BMA Magazine, Australian Musician, Punctum Inc., triple j and Bendigo Magazine to name but a few.

 Her perspective is also informed by her many travels, mindfulness meditation (which she also teaches!) and the distinct advantage of having grown up in the ‘age of analogue’ while embracing the freedoms and revolutions that come with ‘the digital’.

-After 2.5 years living in Berlin, Germany, Megan is now back to live in her home country of Australia, where she will continue her rewarding creative and life adventures.
+After 2.5 years living in Berlin, Germany, Megan now lives in her home country Australia, where she continues her rewarding creative and life adventures.